 And I decided to do this when I was still 26.

-And um I had other jobs.
+And I had other jobs.

-I worked in radio, you know, I've done other things, but instead of me complaining about man, I can't find a job, man, is only part work, part-time work, literally from last year, I started my business in September, and now I'm already able to pay my own bills and also have money to put back and save.
+Literally from last year, I started my business in September, and now I'm already able to pay my own bills and also have money to put back and save.

-You're illustrating it, and you're from nothing.
+And you're from nothing.

 Most of us, most of the majority of people are from nothing.

-We we we uh m many people come from nothing or very little.
+Many people come from nothing or very little.

-You you you mentioned education too.
+You mentioned education, too.

-They're down there, not down to Obama, they're just down in the country.
+They're just down in the country.

 Opportunity is not there.

-I don't ever want to be fought to think otherwise, but the way it has been formally preached and emphasized as though it's the end of things, that it is what you need, and it alone is what is required and is the guarantee.
+I don't ever want to be thought to think otherwise, but the way it has been formally preached and emphasized as though it's the end of things, that it is what you need, and it alone is what is required and is the guarantee.

 Right.